carpentries-incubator/Indigenous-Data-Sovereignty/episodes/Working-Introduction.md

 - Objective 4 - Understand the outcomes of data when applied by Indigenous communities
 - Objective 5 - Understand the importance of protecting Indigenous data held outside of Indigenous communities

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

-This is a lesson created via The Carpentries Workbench.
-It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and [R Markdown][r-markdown] for dynamic files that can render code into output.
-Please refer to the [Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) for full documentation.

 What you need to know is that there are three sections required for a valid Carpentries lesson: